maximilianruesch/fault-gadgets/README.md

-# Fault gadgets for PyZX
+# `faultgadgets` for PyZX

-A library to handle fault gadgets and associated computations including:
+A library to handle faults, fault models and related constructions in ZX-diagrams including (but not limited to):
-- Computing stabilisers and detecting regions of ZX-diagrams
+- Computing stabilisers and detecting regions
 - Determining signatures of faults
 - Extracting the distance of a ZX-diagram
 - Checking if a ZX-rewrite is fault-equivalent
 - etc.

+Do note that the library is still in early development.
+If you encounter any bugs, feel free to open an issue!

 ## Installation